COVID-19 - Advice to patients of the Anticoagulation Department

 New Oral Anticoagulants

-Sometimes warfarin is not suitable so you may be prescribed an alternative such as Dabigatran, Rivaroxaban or Apixaban.
+Alternative drugs such as Dabigatran, Rivaroxaban, Apixaban or Edoxaban.
 These drugs are still anticoagulants but have a fixed dose so do not require INR monitoring.
-These drugs have been tested in trials successfully but we do not have any long term experience using them in a wider population.
 Surveillance clinics have been established to help support patients taking these drugs.